Recommended SailingView Details

 Address: 6 Swan Ln, Te Aro, Wellington 6011, New Zealand

 This wine bar specializes in handpicked wines and the art of finding the perfect pairing.
 For wine lovers, this is a must in Wellington for its nearly 500 wines to choose from.
 The seasonally changing menu features charcuterie and cheese boards, oysters, or main dishes from wild venison to the comforting house lasagna.

 The Maori were the first residents in the Wellington area, dating back as far as the 11th century.
 Europeans colonized New Zealand in the early 19th century.
-Wellington became New Zealand’s capital in 1865, and the city was a bustling trade hub several decades before becoming the capital.
+Wellington became New Zealand’s capital in 1865 but the city was a bustling trade hub several decades before becoming the capital.
 Nearly half a million people live in Wellington today, and it’s grown in status and renown throughout the years.
 Beyond trade and international commerce, Wellington is also a center for the film industry in New Zealand.
-Today, Wellington consistently makes “top places to live” lists, and it continues to charm visitors despite its very windy weather.
+Today, Wellington consistently makes “top places to live” lists, and it continues to charm visitors despite its often windy weather.

 Your Wellington cruise ship docks in Centre Port, sometimes at Queen’s Wharf cruise terminal or Aotea Quay.
 Bigger ships dock at Aotea Quay, and then travelers can take a free shuttle to Lambton Quay, or walk into downtown Wellington on foot, which is about a half hour’s walk away.
 The ports are typically equipped with standard amenities like Wi-Fi, an information desk, and an ATM.